 \subsection{Client Overhead}

 Although the client system used for the evaluation has much lower computational capability than the server system, client computation time accounts for only a tiny portion in the end-to-end inference time.
 Table~\ref{tab:client-cost} shows the execution time of client-side tasks, which only include encryption and decryption.
-Compared to \cite{kim_2023_optcnn} using coefficient encoding, which has negligible encoding cost, \name involves additional computations for nested encoding, adding 4.8ms to the encryption time.
-It is important to use the dense packing for real numbers in Section~\ref{sec:dense-pack} because it reduces the number of ciphertexts to encrypt for a fixed input size, also reducing the total encryption time.
-For decryption, slot encoding is used for all the implementations, resulting in the same decryption time.
+Compared to \cite{kim_2023_optcnn} using Coefficient encoding, which has negligible encoding cost, \name involves additional computations for CinS encoding, adding 4.8ms to the encryption time.
+It is important to use the dense packing for real numbers in \S\ref{sec:dense-pack} because it reduces the number of ciphertexts to encrypt for a fixed input size, also reducing the total encryption time.
+For decryption, Slot encoding is used for all the implementations, resulting in the same decryption time.
 Regardless of the implementation method, the use of FHE incurs small overhead for the clients, adding only dozens of milliseconds to the end-to-end inference time.

 Table~\ref{tab:client-cost} also shows the total size of ciphertexts that are sent to and received from the server for a single inference.
-The use of FHE enables \name to perform CNN inference with only 7MB of total data communication, which is tiny compared to MPC-based protocols~\cite{juvekar_2018_gazelle,lehmkuhl_2020_delphi,rathee_2020_cryptflow2, huang_2022_cheetah} which require massive amounts of communication ranging from hundreds of MBs to several GBs.
-Also, unlike MPC-based protocols, the amount of data communication in \name does not increase for deeper networks because it only depends on the size of input and output.
+The use of FHE enables \name to perform CNN inference with only 7MB of total data communication,